David-OConnor/rust-embedded-quickstart/README.md

 - Change `memory.x` in accordance with your MCU's datsheet.

 ## Running
 - Run `ocd.sh` or `ocd.ps1`, to connect to the microcontroller.
-This window will show print statements and panics.
+This terminal will show print statements and panics.
-- Run `cargo run` in a third terminal to compile your program and upload it to the MCU and run it.
-To stop it, press `ctrl` + `c` in this window, then `quit()` to exit to the terminal.
+- Run `cargo run` in a different terminal to compile your program and upload it to the MCU and run it.
+To stop it, press `ctrl` + `c`, then `quit` to exit to the terminal.

 ## Reference: